Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 Reset translation flags
 -------------------------------------
 When all translations are up to date, e.g when migrated all develop translations into production.
 You need to reset all the flags which mark translations as new or updated.
+Otherwise already migrated translations will be added into later migrations again (which can cause errors with inserts and unique keys)

 ```
 app/console kuma:translator:flag --reset